14 Things To Do In Konya: A Journey Through History & Spirituality

 Photo: Dosseman / Wikimedia Commons

 Rising high above Konya, the Seljuk Tower is a striking blend of modern design and breathtaking views.
 As the city’s tallest building, it offers a stunning panorama from its observation deck, letting you see Konya from a whole new perspective.
 The highlight?
 A revolving restaurant at the top, where you can savour a delicious meal while the cityscape slowly unfolds around you.
-It’s a must-visit for both sightseeing and fine dining!
+It’s one of the things to do in Turkey, Konya.

 Location: Seljuk Towers, Konya, Turkey